-My grandmother, known lovingly by most of her family and close friends as Momma Dye, lived out her life and faced dementia the best she could with the help of her daughter and several other caring individuals.
+My grandmother, known lovingly by most of her family and close friends as “Momma Dye,” lived out her life and faced dementia the best she could with the help of her daughter and several other caring individuals.
 I must admit it is difficult to face that I was not one of the key family members who helped Momma Dye through her last years.

 I am unsure of when Momma Dye’s official diagnosis occurred.
 Some years before her nursing home placement, I do remember that my grandmother started having trouble paying her bills and balancing her checkbook.
 This was one of the first signs we noticed that something was “off.”
 To make matters worse, she also became extremely paranoid about her finances.
 She believed that her son and daughter were stealing her money, which made it difficult for them to help and protect her.

 Initially, my aunt lived on the same land with Momma Dye.
 But when my aunt and her husband decided to move to a different area, they built a small one-bedroom home for her on their new property.
 With the help of her children and grandchildren, my aunt did everything she could to keep Momma Dye safe and secure for as long as possible.

 The day finally did come when the decision was made to move my grandmother into a nursing home.
 Momma Dye’s decline had accelerated to the point where my aunt could no longer care for her in the in-law suite on their land.
 She remained in the nursing home until her death a few years later.
 Sadly, Momma Dye experienced all the stages of dementia.
 In her last days, she was bedridden and unable to eat or drink.

 Nursing Home Visits Can Be Tough on Everyone